outdreamer/build-a-cure/docs/tasks/implementation_examples/examples_of_implementation_methods.md

 - how to implement the interface analysis framework as a set of simple functions for an initial version, involving alternate default constant simple structures to combine, such as:

+    - identifying useful structures like 'areas of similar relevance of interface queries' is useful for intents like 'filtering interface queries'
+        - for example, 'structures of equivalent relevance' (of interface structures like interface queries) is useful to identify 'similarly relevant and irrelevant/independent alternatives to interface structures' used in interface queries, such as how 'a set of interface structures may be equivalent in different cases' which I thought of when thinking about 'relevant similarities' as a core component of interface queries, which can be done in reverse by identifying 'areas that should be similarly relevant' and building the 'remainder of the graph around that initial similarity area'
+        - relatedly, organization structures applied to graphs like 'rings of graphs' are useful for identifying emergent similarities (like 'adjacent function patterns') within that core similarity like an 'alignment of graphs' which are possible in that graph format

     - identifying useful structures like the 'relevance range of coverage of intent/type/interface structures (a range that contains the actual coverage ratio)' is useful as an alternate graph of solutions ('range of intents/types/interface structures covered by a specific structure, on a graph of these intents/types/structures by similarity')
         - for example, identifying a upper/lower range of relevance for a base solution is useful, such as how 'base solutions for cancer' (like 'turmeric') cover 'some uncertain ratio of intents/types' that is not all intents/types and is not zero, so filtering this range to specify it further by identifying a more relevant 'upper/lower range of relevance' is possible/useful, like identifying the 'relevance range that contains the actual intent/type/interface coverage ratio' of other useful structures like 'workflows/intents/graphs' is useful